United States Department of Veterans Affairs: Functions

 The VA's primary function is to support veterans in their time after service by providing benefits and support.

-Providing care for non-veteran civilian or military patients in case hospitals overflow in a crisis was added as role by Congress in 1982, and became known as the VA's "fourth mission" (besides the three missions of serving veterans through care, research and training).
-It can provide medical services (reimbursed from other federal agencies) to the general public for major disasters and emergencies declared by the President of the United States, and when the Secretary of Health and Human Services activates the National Disaster Medical System.
+Providing care for non-veteran civilian or military patients in case hospitals overflowed in a crisis was added as a role by Congress in 1982, and became known as the VA's "fourth mission" (besides the three missions of serving veterans through care, research, and training).
+It can provide medical services (reimbursed from other federal agencies) to the general public for major disasters and emergencies declared by the president of the United States, and when the secretary of health and human services activates the National Disaster Medical System.
 During disasters and health emergencies, requests for VA assistance are made by state governors to the Federal Emergency Management Agency or the Department of Health and Human Services, which then relay approved requests to the VA.
 The VA is also allowed to provide paid medical care on an emergency basis to non-veterans.
-On March 27, 2020, the VA made public its COVID-19 response plan within its medical facilities to protect veterans, their families and staff.
+On March 27, 2020, the VA made public its COVID-19 response plan within its medical facilities to protect veterans, their families, and staff.

 One initiative in the department is to prevent and end veterans' homelessness.
 The VA works with the United States Interagency Council on Homelessness to address these issues.
 The USICH identified ending veterans' homelessness by 2015 as a primary goal in its proposal Opening Doors: Federal Strategic Plan to Prevent and End Homelessness, released in 2010; amendments to the 2010 version made in 2015 include a preface written by U.S. Secretary of Labor Thomas E. Perez that cites a 33% reduction in veteran homelessness since the creation of the Opening Doors initiative.
 The prominent role of the Department of Veterans Affairs and its joined up approach to veteran welfare are such that they have been deemed to distinguish the US response to veteran homelessness internationally.

+The General Services Administration (GSA) has delegated authority to the VA to procure medical supplies under the VA Federal Supply Schedules Program for both the VA itself and other government agencies.

 Organization

-The Department of Veterans Affairs is headed by the Secretary of Veterans Affairs, appointed by the President with the advice and consent of the Senate.
+The Department of Veterans Affairs is headed by the secretary of veterans affairs, appointed by the president with the advice and consent of the Senate.

-The Secretary of Veterans Affairs is Denis McDonough who was selected by President Joe Biden and sworn in by Vice President Kamala Harris on 9 February 2021.
-The Deputy Secretary of Veterans Affairs position is currently vacant with the retirement of Thomas G. Bowman on 15 June 2018.
-The third listed executive on the VA's official web site is its Chief of Staff (currently Pamela J. Powers); the Chief of Staff position does not require Senate confirmation.
-In addition to Secretary and Deputy Secretary, the VA has ten more positions requiring presidential appointment and Senate approval.
+The twelfth and current secretary of veterans affairs is Doug Collins, who was selected by President Donald Trump and sworn into office by associate justice Clarence Thomas on February 5, 2025.
+The deputy secretary of veterans affairs position is currently vacant with the retirement of Thomas G. Bowman on June 15, 2018.
+The third listed executive on the VA's official web site is its chief of staff (currently Pamela J. Powers); the chief of staff position does not require Senate confirmation.
+In addition to secretary and deputy secretary, the VA has ten more positions requiring presidential appointment and Senate approval.

 The department has three main subdivisions, known as administrations, each headed by an undersecretary: